sachi-200/Honors-Project-1/roofline_analysis_amd/README.md

 Keep all previous optimizations (tiling, packing, loop order, vectorization).
 Manually unroll the innermost j loop by a factor of 2 or 4.
 This means processing two or four __m256 vectors within a single loop iteration.
 This will require using multiple vector registers (e.g., c_vec0, c_vec1) to hold intermediate results.

+### Added Microkernel

+The previous version of the code is limited by memory access in practice.
+The next goal is to drastically improve data reuse within the CPU's fastest caches by implementing a second level of tiling.

+Please modify the latest vectorized code to create a GEMM micro-kernel that operates on small register blocks.

+Requirements:

+Keep all previous optimizations (outer tiling, packing, vectorization, etc.).

+Inside the main tile loops, create a new set of loops for a "micro-tile" that will fit in the L1 cache.
+A common micro-tile size is 8x12 elements.

+The innermost part of these loops should perform the vectorized multiply-add operations on this micro-tile, holding accumulators in multiple AVX registers (e.g., c_vec0, c_vec1, c_vec2).

+Add comments explaining the structure of the new micro-kernel.